 Inclusive and pluralistic value systems that go beyond instrumental value have long been a topic of discussion in conservation science and sustainable development (e.g., (11–14)).
-The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) Values Assessment (15), a multi-year effort by scores of experts in diverse forms of valuation, identified three categories of value that reflect the ways in which nature and ecosystems are important for people: instrumental (value as a means to satisfying specific human needs or interests), intrinsic (value independent of reference of people as valuers inherent moral value), and relational (value deriving from meaningful, just, and reciprocal relationships with people and nature toward living a “good life”) (16) (Table S1).
-While the IPBES assessment focused on value types and valuation methods in the context of nature , we can expand these considerations to examine values our relationship with Earth systems .
+The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) Values Assessment (15), a multi-year effort by scores of experts in diverse forms of valuation, identified three categories of value that reflect the ways in which nature and ecosystems are important for people: instrumental (value as a means to satisfying specific human needs or interests), intrinsic (value independent of reference of people as valuers; inherent moral value), and relational (value deriving from meaningful, just, and reciprocal relationships with people and nature; toward living a “good life”) (16) (Table S1).
+While the IPBES assessment focused on value types and valuation methods in the context of nature , we can expand these considerations to examine values we hold for the information about our relationship with Earth systems (ESI) that can guide our decisions about how we manage that relationship .[WE NEED TO SAY HERE HOW WE WOULD INTERPRET THE THREE DEFINITIONS DIFFERENTLY AS RELATES TO INFORMATION.]
 Failing to capture potential gains related to non-instrumental values will greatly underestimate the contribution of ESI to societal benefits.

-, but these models are not sufficient for capturing the pluralistic ways in which ESI can contribute to intrinsic and relational values such as sustainability, justice, and human well-being (17).
+Conventional socioeconomic assessment approaches like value of information models are well-suited to measuring instrumental value , but these models are not sufficient for capturing the pluralistic ways in which ESI can contribute to intrinsic and relational values such as sustainability, justice, and human well-being (17).
 Other valuation methods can account for instrumental and non-instrumental values alike by eliciting individual and societal preferences for goods and services through quantitative, qualitative, and mixed-methods approaches (e.g., market price, stated/revealed preference, surveys, interviews, focus groups) (18).
-While these methods are commonly used for valuation of goods and services, they can also be leveraged to estimate the value of information in cases where they are used to account for the value of the differential outcome between a decision made with ESI relative to the decision made without.
+While these methods are commonly used for valuation of goods and services, they can also be leveraged to estimate the value of information in cases where they are used to account for the value of the differential outcome between a decision made with ESI relative to the decision made without, or can be used in other aggregative valuation techniques to weave together multiple value types (e.g., ____).